monerodefence/monerodefence/README.md

 - 👀 **Interested in**: Cryptography, decentralized systems, and dismantling surveillance capitalism.
 - 🌱 **Learning**: P2P network analysis, Go programming, and privacy-preserving protocols.
 - 💞️ **Collaborating on**: Tools like Packet Guardian, community banlists, and DEX integrations for Monero.
-- 📫 **Reach us**: Join the Monero Defence League on [Monero forums](https://forum.getmonero.org), [Matrix](https://matrix.to/#/#monero:matrix.org), or open an issue on our GitHub.
+- 📫 **Reach us**: Join Monero Defence on [Monero forums](https://forum.getmonero.org), [Matrix](https://matrix.to/#/#monero:matrix.org), or open an issue on our GitHub.
-- ⚡ **Fun fact**: The Monero Defence League was sparked by a simple truth: privacy is power, and power belongs to the people.
+- ⚡ **Fun fact**: Monero Defence was sparked by a simple truth: privacy is power, and power belongs to the people.

 Let’s slam the gates shut on Chainalysis and build a network where freedom reigns.
-Join the Monero Defence League today, and together, we’ll defend the bastion of privacy.
+Join Monero Defence today, and together, we’ll defend the bastion of privacy.

 ---